-Eleven students have been doing their elective course on advanced level, 7.5 hp or part of their master thesis abroad (Great Britain or France).
+Nine students have been doing their elective course on advanced level, 7.5 hp or part of their master thesis abroad (Great Britain or the USA).

 Broadened recruitment

 One student participated at the SACO educational fair in Stockholm.
 Speech and language pathology is a relatively unknown to the general public.